-Cash provided by financing activities is primarily attributable to borrowings under our revolving commitments offset by principal and interest payments related to our long-term debt and repurchase of outstanding common stock.
+Cash provided by financing activities is primarily attributable to borrowings under our revolving line of credit offset by principal and interest payments related to our long-term debt and repurchase of outstanding common stock.

 On May 2, 2013, we entered into a credit agreement with certain lenders (the "Lenders") and HSBC Bank USA, National Association, as administrative agent and as swing line lender and letter of credit issuer (the "Credit Agreement").
-In accordance with this Credit Agreement, the Lenders provided us with senior secured first lien credit facilities in an aggregate principal amount of \$400.0 million, consisting of term loans in an aggregate principal amount of \$150.0 million and revolving commitments in an aggregate principal amount of \$250.0 million.
-Payments of long-term debt in the first three months of fiscal years 2017 and 2016 both included \$4.7 million of scheduled principal payments.
-Under the terms of the Credit Agreement, we are required to make \$4.7 million in quarterly principal payments on the term loans through the second quarter of fiscal year 2018.
-Beginning in the third quarter of fiscal year 2018, the required quarterly principal payment will increase to \$7.5 million.
-On March 4, 2015 we borrowed \$35.0 million under the revolving commitments in connection with our acquisition of Triune.
-As of May 1, 2016, we have \$72.4 million outstanding under our term loans and \$181.0 million outstanding under the revolving commitments.
+In accordance with this Credit Agreement, the Lenders provided us with senior secured first lien credit facilities in an aggregate principal amount of \$400.0 million, consisting of term loans in an aggregate principal amount of \$150.0 million and revolving line of credit commitments in an aggregate principal amount of \$250.0 million.
+Payments of long-term debt in the first nine months of fiscal years 2017 and 2016 included \$9.4 million and \$14.0 million of scheduled principal payments.
+As of October 30, 2016, we have \$67.8 million outstanding under our term loans and \$181.0 million outstanding under the revolving line of credit.